said-rasidin/ML_Project/Mineral_Image_Classification/README.md

 # Mineral Classification

-This project about mineral calssification using Convolutional Neural Network in order calssify mineral image.
+This project about mineral classification using Convolutional Neural Network to extract mineral image features.

 Language and Frameworks:
 1. Phyton